|

 He dropped a rope ladder and they climbed up to the platform.

-was suspended between four evenly spaced trees in a clearing of the forest.
+platform that was suspended between four evenly spaced trees in a clearing

-Around the platform was a sort of web of struts six inches or so wide
+of the forest.
+Around the platform was a web of struts six inches or so

-the ball was flicked from stick to stick so fast it was almost invisible
+in fascination as the ball was flicked from stick to stick so fast it

 "Quidditch?"
 Wyn said and her friends laughed.
 They came from